🚌 🎒Back to School Offer: New Customers Get 3 MONTHS FREE!!🎒🚌

 This curriculum can be used in ALL child care center classrooms, with 52 weeks of lesson plans for infants, toddlers, preschoolers and pre-kindergarteners.
 Learning areas include STEAM, language and literacy, physical development, cognitive, music and movement as well as interactive reading.
 Plus, teachers get tips and tools they can use in real time!

-The first version of Learning Beyond Paper offers educators hands-on, play-based activities designed to develop skills in a structured progression.
+The curriculum offers educators hands-on, play-based activities designed to develop skills in a structured progression.
+And the activities are intentionally integrate across multiple developmental domains with incremental increases in their complexity throughout the year!

 Plus, it includes similar activities across various age groups to better support mixed-age classrooms.